GuyMograbi/mograblog/src/posts/2017/02/common-practices-false-positive-builds.md

 # Item 1: Process Exit

-If someone snuck a `process.exit` to you tests that means your build is passing but **tests are NOT running**
+If someone snuck a `process.exit` in your tests that means your build is passing but **tests are NOT running**

 This issue might go unnoticed for a while and will produce errors in production.